Chinese New Year 2025: the Year of the Wooden Dragon

 What are the Chinese New Year foods?

 Eaten during the New Year’s celebration, foods are chosen for their symbolic good luck value.
 Fish (Yù, in Chinese), for example, is omnipresent throughout the traditional 16-day holiday period.
-However, it is best consumed at the family dinner on New Year’s Eve.
+Nevertheless, it is eaten most particularly at the family dinner on New Year’s Eve.

 • Fish (increased prosperity)